stephen776/go-template/README.md

 - Avoid bloated, "batteries included" frameworks in favor of smaller, flexible tools.
 For example, we are using the lightweight Chi router instead of a full blown web framework like Gin

 - No ORM.
-We are using SqlBoiler to generate some helpers for DB access and sql-migrate for migrations.
+We are using Sqlx to generate some helpers for DB access and sql-migrate for migrations.
 The Go mindset dictates that ORMs too often get in our way and cause performance issues.
 I think the argument against this approach is going to be decreased dev productivity but let's give it a shot for the sake of trying something new.